 Each network running with TCP/IP must have a unique network number, and every machine on the network must have a unique IP address.
-It is very important to know how IP addresses are constructed and what is the structure of IP addresses.
+It is very important to know the construction and structure of IP addresses.
 The IPv4 address is a 32-bit number that uniquely identifies a network interface on a machine.
-An IPv4 address is typically written in decimal digits, formatted as four 8-bit fields separated by periods.
-Each 8-bit field represents a byte of the IPv4 address.
-This form of representing the bytes of an IPv4 address is often referred to as the dotted-decimal format.
+An IPv4 address is typically written in decimal digits, as four 8-bit fields separated by periods.
+Each 8-bit field represents 1 byte of the IPv4 address.
+This form of representing the bytes of an IPv4 address is often called the dotted-decimal format.

 The understanding binary notation is very important to understand IP address and its portions.
-The IPv4 address is a hierarchical address that is made up of a network portion and a host portion.
+The IPv4 address is a hierarchical address consisting of a network portion and a host portion.
 When determining the network portion vs the host portion, it is important to look at the 32-bit stream of IPv4 address.
 Within the 32-bit stream, a portion of the bits identify the network portion, and a portion of the bits identify the host portion.

-The bits within the network portion of the address must be the same for all devices that exist in the same network.
-The bits within the host portion of the address must be unique to identify a specific host within a network.
+The bits within the network portion of the address must same for all devices that exist in the same network.
+The bits within the host portion of the address must unique to identify a specific host within a network.
 If two hosts have the same bit-pattern in the specified network portion of the 32-bit stream, those two hosts will be located in the same network.
-The subnet mask is used to identify the host portion and network portion of the IP address.
+We can identify the host portion and network portion of the IP address using a subnet mask.

 The Subnet Mask

-Three important parameters must be configured for an each host in a network which is following.
+There are three important parameters for each host in a network which is following.

 - Host Unique IPv4 address– Unique IPv4 address of the host which identify the host number on the network.